EPS Excellent Paper Award

 - The Japanese Society for Planetary Sciences

 The paper must have been published in EPS over the previous five calendar years (2013-2017 for 2018 EPS Excellent Paper Award).
 The award will be granted to a nominated paper selected by the EPS Excellent Paper Award Committee, which comprises members of the EPS editorial board.
+Please visit the nomination page for details.

 The 2017 EPS Excellent Paper Award is granted to the paper by Yoshifumi Saito, Masaki N. Nishino, Masaki Fujimoto, Tadateru Yamamoto,Shoichiro Yokota, Hideo Tsunakawa, Hidetoshi Shibuya, Masaki Matsushima, Hisayoshi Shimizu, Futoshi Takahashi (2012).